wavemotion-dave/DS994a/README.md

 -----------------------
 * The 512K megademo8.bin will play (and is really cool!) but fails when it gets to the scanline stuff near the end.
 Cause unknown.
 * Borzork has audio squealing during gameplay.
 Cause unknown.
-* Funware's Ambulence has graphical glitches.
+* Eric in Monsterland collisions aren't woring correctly.
 Cause unknown.
 * Congo Bongo requires RAM mirrors enabled so it doesn't glitch on Level 2.
 Use Options to enable.
 * TI Speech Module is not fully supported yet.
 Games that rely on the module will still play - just no voice except samples on Parsec, Alpiner, Moonmine, Star Trek and Bigfoot.